 - Soft Skills: The journey of research and data science involves a lot of dead ends and wrong turns.
 You may also have to deal with unexpected issues on a daily basis, so you should be flexible and patient.
 You cannot show your frustration or walk off when an issue comes up.

 An associate level data scientist’s compensation package is around $118,370 per year and that of a senior data scientist could be around $171,755 per year.

 The packages offered may vary throughout the United States.
 However, the table provided below will give you a rough idea.

 - Healthcare Data Analysts $61,438

 How Long Does It Take to Become A Data Scientist?

-The answer to this question depends on your career goals.
-The quickest way to begin your career as a data scientist is by taking our Data Science course.
+The fast track to a data science career is our Data Science course.
 This is an accelerated course, especially in the full-time format which preps you to start your career in as little as 5 months.
 Another bonus from this course is that you don’t have to pay a cent towards your education until you’re hired in your new career.

 Hopefully this article has given you some clarity on the basic information about how to become an entry level data scientist.
 If you need more information and guidance, our team is available to answer any questions or concerns you may have.
 There’s also an abundance of useful tech-related articles available that you can browse through to get you excited about starting your new career in tech.

 An online data science course aimed at helping you launch a career.
 One-on-one mentorship, professional guidance, and a robust community network are on hand to help you succeed in Data Science.